Meniscus Tear, ABOS Oral Boards Preparation

 Clinical Scenario

-MRI of the right knee shows a bucket-handle tear of the medial meniscus with the displaced fragment flipped into the intercondylar notch.
-The ACL and PCL are intact.
-There is no articular cartilage damage.
-The lateral meniscus is normal.
-The tear extends from the posterior horn through the body of the meniscus, involving red-red and red-white zones.
+MRI showed a bucket-handle tear of the medial meniscus with the displaced fragment flipped into the intercondylar notch, that is the cause of his true locking.
+The tear extended from the posterior horn through the body of the meniscus, involving the red-red and red-white vascular zones.
+ACL and PCL intact.
+No articular cartilage damage.
+Lateral meniscus normal.

 What Examiners Look For